zorione/Logistic-Regression-Case-Study/README.md

 # Logistic-Regression-Case-Study
-Breast Cancer detection using Logistic Regression
+This repo consists of code from Kirill and Hadelin's course, Logistic Regression - Pratical Case Study.